KekeHub/update-project-item-fields/README.md

 ### Fields

-You can specify with new line or comma seperated.
+You can specify with new line or comma separated.

 #### With New Line